devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Use Case - Debugging Pods

-You can also create pod for debugging which will connect to pod terminal.
+You can also create a pod for debugging which will connect to the pod terminal.
 To find out why a particular pod is not running, you can check `Pod Events` and `Pod Manifest` for details.

-The **Auto select** option selects a node automatically from a list of nodes, and then creates a pod.
+The **Auto select** option automatically selects a node from a list of nodes and then creates a pod.
+Alternatively, you can choose a node of your choice from the same dropdown for debugging.

-The **Debug Mode** is helpful in scenarios where you can't access your Node by using an SSH connection.
-When enabled, a pod is created on the selected node, which opens an interactive shell on the Node.
+The **Debug Mode** is helpful in scenarios where you can't access your node by using an SSH connection.
+Enabling this feature opens an interactive shell directly on the node.
+This shell provides unrestricted access to the node, giving you enhanced debugging capabilities.

 * Check the current state of the pod and recent events with the following command: